 It’s mid-May, with the baseball season being nearly a quarter of the way through.
-As teams approach the 40-game mark, it’s the St. Louis Cardinals that own the best record in baseball, followed by the New York Yankees and Texas Rangers, just a half game back.
+As teams approach the 40-game mark, it’s the St. Louis Cardinals that own the best record in baseball and top spot in the MLB Power Rankings.

 On the other side of the spectrum, the Marlins and Astros continue to be the league doormats, while the Angels, Dodgers and Blue Jays maintain a stranglehold on the award as the baseball’s biggest disappointments.